softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 Then the language is extracted from the structured data.
 Lastly and hopefully a sequence of codas should be synthesized and played back to the whales.
 ![](https://communicationWhales.github.io/assets/img/studydesign.jpg)

-**Here is some bold text**
+As we do not currently have implemented models from Project Ceti themselves, we will show similar deep-learning models, that should work the same way.

 ## Detection
 To collect data about the whales one has properly to distinguish whale sounds from the other ocean of sounds you get underwater.
 The program taking care of this crucial first step is **Orca Spot**.

 ### Orca-Spot